Submitted by *Lurker on September 9, 2005 - 1:21am

 "In the nonstop tsunami of global information, librarians provide us with floaties and teach us how to swim." -- Linton Weeks, Washington Post, Jan.
 13, 2001

 I have read a lot lately on diversity issues in and around our libraries, specifically those dealing with gay rights.
 And I find myself asking "Why can't we all just get along?"
 I don't see how having gay themed books in our libraries hurts anyone, afterall libraries exists to provide information for everyone.
 If we start removing books dealing with controversial themes, where will it end?
 Thank goodness for those librarians who do their part to keep things balanced, by fighting for all individual rights.
-If not, if we all fell to the outside pressures of every objection, we might be left with a library of empty shelves.

 Was it just me, or was Michael Gorman outdone by the other guest on the show?
 It seemed to me like he did not have much to say, and he came across as extremely stuffy.
 I wanted to yawn everytime he spoke, to say the least I was dissapointed.
 It seemed like he was either nervous, underprepared or just plain uninterested.
 What's the deal?